atomproject/ap-io/README.md

 # Usage

 ```
-ap-io <command> [<args>]
+ap-io [-h | --help] [-v | --version] <command> [<args>]
 ```

 Only the command `browser` is supported for now.
+It handles the various operations related to the elements browser.

-## Borwser
+## Browser

+This command allows following operations.

+1. Create a new elements browser project
+2. Add or create a new element in the elements browser
+3. Generate the documentation site for elemens browser

-This command creates static documentation site from the given data.
-To create a site you first create a directory and add a file named `metadata.json` in it.
+This command creates a interactive documentation site for your elements.
+The data for generating the site comes from a file named `metadata.json`.
-This file contains configuration related to the site and the elements for which the documentation is to be generated.
-You can also provide files to override the default icon, favicon and site pages.
+This file contains configuration related to the site and the list of elements for which the documentation is to be generated.
+You can also make use of further customization options like logo, favicon, pages etc.

-To get started first create a new documentation site.
+To get started first create a new elements browser project.

 ```
 ap-io browser -n myDocs